 Performing on stage with ballet greats such as Rudolph Nureyev and Eric Bruhn, performing professionally with the National Ballet of Canada, touring internationally, attending receptions given by President John F. Kennedy and Canadian Prime Minister Pierre Trudeau are just a few of the exciting highlights of the life of teacher Sylvia Palmer-Zetler.

-Over 2000 students have earned diplomas in various levels, including teaching certificates.
+Over 2,000 of her students have earned diplomas in various levels, including teaching certificates.

 Associate Artistic Director of